 Employee satisfaction covers everything from everyday demands on their time and expertise to benefits packages, salaries and the impact of various management styles on morale.
 You can survey people at departmental level, company level or team level, and collect all manner of useful metrics that help to identify patterns and understand what they’re thinking.

-Here are some example survey questions employers ask their employees via our popular survey tools.
+Here are some further staff survey question examples that employers ask their people using our popular survey tools.

 The very fact that our surveys are designed to be short means you’re much more likely to get good response rates compared to long surveys with loads of questions.
 Short, sweet surveys invariably deliver the best results.
 And simple incentives can help you increase response rates even more, for example a prize or a gift voucher.